 - And then came King of Pro Wrestling 2018.
 Hiroshi Tanahashi had just beaten Jay White to keep his Wrestle Kingdom main event briefcase, and was promptly attacked by Jay and his manager Gedo in typical Sore Loser heel behavior.
 However, shocking enough on its own, Kazuchika Okada, who White and Gedo had recently betrayed as the leader of CHAOS, ran out to stop his in-stable enemies from crippling his longtime rival Tanahashi.
 When Okada found himself with an opportunity to strike at Gedo, fellow CHAOS member Jado came out to broker peace between Okada and Gedo and then Bullet Club OG, coming fresh off the latest in a string of victories over BC Elite as well announcing a new junior tag team partner for Ishimori, came out to the ring, walking slowly and menacingly with an unknown agenda.
 They converged around the ring, surrouding Gedo, Jado, and Okada; then Fale held Gedo in place as BCOG told Okada to hit him, and Ishimori held Jado to stop him from intervening.
 Okada hesitated, finally decided to run the ropes to come at Gedo only for Tama Tonga to instantly betray him with a Gun Stun.
 The Tongans, Ishimori, Gedo, and Jado all proceeded to stomp away at Okada, before presenting his carcass to Jay White, who had been knocked outside the ring.
 White came back in the ring, all involved threw up the Turkish Wolf hand gesture passed down by The Kliq to The Club, then White finished off the assault with a Blade Runner to Okada, before they all linked hands in the "grounded" version of the handsign, cementing the rebuild of Bullet Club without The Elite.

-- Wild Samoan: Averted with Tonga and Fale.
-Don't let Tonga's face paint or occasional shoelessness fool you, they're among the two most thoughtful and articulate members of this club.
-Shown best in their breakout of BCOG from Kenny Omega and BC Elite; when they became frustrated with the antics of The Elite, they and their family spent almost a year surveying the territory, deciding whether they would call their own shot regarding the future of Bullet Club, and planning out how to do so, before they finally did it.
+- Wild Samoan: Averted with the Tongans.
+Don't let Tama's face paint or occasional shoelessness fool you, the Fitica clan are among if not the most thoughtful and articulate members of this club.
+Shown best in their breakout of BCOG from Kenny Omega and BC Elite; when they became frustrated with the antics of The Elite, they spent almost a year surveying the territory, deciding whether they would call their own shot regarding the future of Bullet Club, and planning out how to do so, before they finally did it.

 - Worthy Opponent: